vxlang/vxlang.github.io/index.md

 <br>

 ## Overview

-**vxlang** is a anti-tamper project that supports code virtualization, obfuscation, and tampering detection.
+**vxlang** is an anti-tamper project to prevent static or dynamic analysis, file modification, and tampering from attackers.
-The default version of vxlang is free and will support a service that adds virtual-cores and detections upon user request.
+Software that is dependent on the system is compiled and converted into machine language code.
+This is represented by a human-visible mnemonic.

+The mnemonic can be found through the disassembler that fits the system, and additional information can be collected and restored to higher-level code.
+This software analysis and modulation process is a reverse engineering activity, and the vxlang project supports services that prevent it.

-The current feature supports Windows native binary files (EXE/DLL) on x86-64 and will be expanded through updates.
+vxlang currently targets native binary files on x86-64 and Microsoft Windows systems(*.exe/*.dll).
+The target binary type will be expanded through the update.

 ## Software Protector

-- **Code-Virtualization:**
-  - Clears known code and replaces it with unknown or meaningless code.

-- **Compress executable:**
-  - Encrypts and hides the source file.
-Runtime access is required for source verification.

-- **Detection of process access:**
-  - Detects actions such as debugging or process stoppage, or gathering information through handles.

-- **Customization**
-  - The extansion module allows control of the protector.
+Executable compression is a method of compressing files in an executable state.
+This compression state hides the source code and file information.
+In this state, the software protector blocks additional encryption and access in runtime state.

+vxlang acts as a software protector, providing file modulation, code modulation, and dynamic analysis protection.

+## Software Code obfuscation and virtualization

+The software protector blocks access to the encryption and runtime states, but has the weakness of exposing the source when the runtime state is dumped.
+Adding dummy code to the source code exposed in this static or dynamic state or modulating it with the same code is described as code obfuscation.

+Code virtualization is a way of representing real-world operational commands as virtual code and allowing them to operate on internal virtual machines. vxlang supports these obfuscation and virtualization services.

+## Step

-The first mission is to ensure the stability and activation of all functions.
+The first step is to ensure that all features supported by vxlang work reliably and support additional features.

 ## Special Thanks

+Thank you to everyone who helped with the development.

 - [2GG](https://twitter.com/2gg)
 - [kao](https://lifeinhex.com/)